gmmorris/gmmorris.github.io/_posts/2015-07-26-how-i-built-a-reverse-css-selector-engine.md

 ### IDs

 <section class="cl2">
-Checking for a ID on an element in the hierarchy seems straight forward enough, but as I mentioned — its a jungle out there.
-More often than not we fond that people do not adhere to the whole *only one unique element to an ID* *paradigm*.
+Checking for an ID on an element in the hierarchy seems straight forward enough, but as I mentioned — its a jungle out there.

-Checking for a ID on an element in the hierarchy seems straight forward enough, but as I mentioned — it’s a jungle out there.
 More often than not we fond that people do not adhere to the whole *only one unique element to an ID* *paradigm*.

 Though that may seem ridiculous it actually is a serious problem, because if you have two elements with the same ID you may think you have a specific selector in hand, but infact, it’s useless.
 So when using an ID you also need to check it’s uniqueness.